Historic Range: $70.00

-The Versa has been tested for almost three months primarily while snowshoeing.
+The Versa has been tested extensively for over 11 months in all four seasons.
 I seem to recall I had a fanny pack on my surf trip to Costa Rica back in the '90s, but that is the last one I recall owning.

 Source: received for testing via the Trailspace Review Corps